Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Abstract

 \section{Abstract}

-Ultrasound midair haptics (UMH) can present non-contact tactile stimuli using focused ultrasound without restricting the user’s movement.
-Recently, UMH has been shown to present not only conventional vibrotactile sensations but also static pressure sensations by locally rotating an ultrasound focus at several hertz.
-With these pressure and vibration sensations, UMH covers three mechanoreceptors on which tactile perception relies: SA-I, FA-I, and FA-II.
-This study proposes a texture rendering method in UMH based on these receptor characteristics.
-Three basic ultrasonic stimuli corresponding to each mechanoreceptor are designed, and tactile textures are rendered through their combinations.
-For SA-I, a pressure stimuli were employed.
-For FA-I and FA-II, vibration stimuli at 30 Hz and 150 Hz, respectively, are employed.
+Ultrasound midair haptics (UMH) can present non-contact tactile stimuli using focused ultrasound without any wearables.
+Recently, UMH has been shown to present not only conventional vibration stimulus but also static pressure stimulus by locally rotating an ultrasound focus at several hertz.
+Current UMH can present three basic tactile stimuli: static pressure, 30 Hz vibration, and 150 Hz vibration.
+These primarily elicit responses from three distinct types of mechanoreceptors: SA-I, FA-I, and FA-II.
+As human texture perception relies on the combination of mechanoreceptor neural responses, this study proposes combining the three basic stimuli to render tactile texture in UMH.
 Experimental results demonstrate that the proposed method can render at least six discriminable textures with different roughness and friction sensations.
 Notably, through comparisons with real physical objects, we found that the pressure-only stimulus was perceived as slippery and smooth.
-Its smoothness was similar to a glass-marble.
+The smoothness was similar to a glass marble.
 When vibration stimuli were synthesized, the perceived roughness and friction increased significantly.
 The roughness level reached that of a 100-grit sandpaper.

 {\mathrm{I}} {\mathrm{I I}}